 Engineering, Planning and Standards Branch

-This Radio Standard Specification (RSS) sets out certification requirements for BRS radio transmitters and receivers in the band 2500-2690 MHz.
+This Radio Standards Specification (RSS) sets out certification requirements for BRS equipment in the frequency band 2500-2690 MHz.

-Equipment covered by this standard is classified as Category I equipment.
-A technical acceptance certificate (TAC) issued by the Certification and Engineering Bureau (CEB) of Innovation, Science and Economic Development Canada (ISED), or a certificate issued by a recognized Certification Body (CB) is required.
+Equipment covered by this standard is classified as Category I equipment and requires a technical acceptance certificate (TAC) issued by the Certification and Engineering Bureau (CEB) of Innovation, Science and Economic Development Canada (ISED), or a certificate issued by a recognized certification body (CB).

 Equipment covered by this standard is subject to licensing pursuant to subsection 4(1) of the Radiocommunication Act.

-All Spectrum Management and Telecommunications publications are available on the following website: www.ic.gc.ca/spectrum under Official Publications.
+All Spectrum Management and Telecommunications publications are available on the website under Official publications.

-Base station equipment is equipment that provides connectivity, management and control of the subscriber equipment.
+Base station equipment is equipment that provides connectivity to, as well as management and control of, the subscriber equipment.

 Subscriber equipment is equipment that provides connectivity between the user's equipment and base station equipment.

-Mobile subscriber equipment is equipment intended to be used while in motion and during halts at unspecified points.
+Mobile subscriber equipment is subscriber equipment that is intended to be used while in motion and during halts at unspecified points.
 Handheld, portable and nomadic subscriber equipment is considered to be mobile subscriber equipment.

-RSS-199 shall be used in conjunction with RSS-Gen, General Requirements for Compliance of Radio Apparatus, for general specifications and information relevant to the equipment for which this standard applies.
+This issue of RSS-199 shall be used in conjunction with RSS-Gen, General Requirements for Compliance of Radio Apparatus, for general specifications and information relevant to the equipment to which this standard applies.

 Equipment certified under this standard shall employ digital modulation.